CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

 And Poets were as the Poet Mambo Ntema says oneBlood.
 Poetry to awaken.
 Poetry to the public sphere, to the public sphere, but not only that.
 The worlds Poets should litter the grave sites, the grave sites of the Great Poets that started the Poetry relay.

-And everyone got quite and gave respect and thought, ya ya, Poet Mambo Ntemas’ ONEBLOOD!!!!!
+Everyone got quite and gave respect and thought, ya ya, Poet Mambo Ntemas’ oneBlood!!!!!

-All thought inspire the world before it’s too late, and Red started a playlist on Youtube.
+All thoughts inspire the world before it’s too late, and Red started a playlist on Youtube.

-Mr. Walklemon Whipagla looked Andy and said, “You have an attitude.′
+Mr. Walklemon Whipagla looked at Andy and said, “You have an attitude.′

-Andy looks out the window and says, “Ya Ya, it’s a Poetude.
+Andy looked out the window and said, “Ya Ya, it’s a Poetude.
 Mr. Whipala.
 It comes from the dirt.
-Have you ever been laid out down on the dirt by Life alone, telling you, ’Hey What are you going to do with your life?”
+Have you ever been laid out down on the dirt by Life alone, telling you, ’Hey What Are You Going To Do With Your Life?”

-Mr. Walklemon Whipagla replies, “No, I can’t say I have.”
+Mr. Walklemon Whipagla replied, “No, I can’t say I have.”

-Andy smiles and says “It’s a inner drive, driving to write, that drove to read, that ride to read drove me to hear, that hearing, has got me listening, and that listening drove me to the gate, and that gate opened, that opening lead me to the Lady, the Lady of Poetry, the Realm of true Wisdom.
+Andy smiled and said “It’s a inner drive, driving to write, that drove to read, that ride to read drove me to hear, that hearing, has got me listening, and that listening drove me to the gate, and that gate opened, that opening lead me to the Lady, the Lady of Poetry, the Realm of true Wisdom.
 In this world you excel or be expelled.
 The Lady is the Gifter, and the Gift is the Angelic Alphabet, translated as Poetry.
-And my Poetude will rub of on you so you are warn’d!
+And my Poetude will rub off on you so you are warn’d!
 It’s in the blood, and I found mine.
-And Mr. Whipagla, we have not traveled 100 miles in the 21st Century here in South Africa, and already the Lady has shown us, shall we say if you were listening, that; African poetry oral or written is also witness to these forces, to this interconnectedness of human, animal, plant, and inanimate environments and the cosmos.
-So I know not much about Imperialism but I feel some linear strike from you, and I have news for you, bands of bravos have already tried, and them arrows are way back yonder on that dirt I mentioned.”
+And Mr. Whipagla, we have not traveled 100 miles in the 21st Century here in South Africa, and already the Lady has shown us, shall we say if you’re listening, that; African Poetry oral or written is also witness to these forces, to this interconnectedness of human, animal, plant, and inanimate environments and the cosmos.
+I know not much about Imperialism but I feel some linear strike from you, and I have news for you, bands of bravos have already tried that as you are, and them arrows are way back yonder on that dirt I mentioned.”